 Dr. Gu’s research interest lies in controlled synthesis of nanomaterials, surface modification and its applications in biomedical science.
 In recent years, his research on nanomaterials for diagnostics and therapy of important diseases has reached meaningful results.
 Several achievements have already been transformed to clinic successfully.
 Dr. Gu and his group has published more than 200 academic articles and applied for more than 30 patents.

 Dr. Bobo Gu received his Ph.D. degree in Optical Engineering from Zhejiang University in 2012.
-After postdoctoral training at the Nanyang Technological University, he joined Shanghai Jiao Tong University in 2017, where he is currently an Assistant Professor in the School of Biomedical Engineering.
+After postdoctoral training at the Nanyang Technological University, he joined Shanghai Jiao Tong University in 2017, where he is currently an Associate Professor in the School of Biomedical Engineering.
 His research focuses on the design and synthesis of functional inorganic and organic nanomaterials and exploration of their applications in sensing, imaging, and therapy.

 His research interests include Pattern Recognition, Computer Vision, Medical Image Analysis, Computer Graphics&Virtual Reality, Image guided Surgery and Therapy.
 Dr.Gu is the authorof over 200 papers on related research area, and isa senior member of the Institute of Electrical and Electronics Engineers (IEEE);the social chair and PC member of the 27th IEEE EMBS conference in Shanghai.
 He was awarded the best poster in the 17th congress of computer assisted radiology and surgery (CARS) in London, UK, in 2003.
 He served as an associate editor for both the IEEE Trans.
 On Information Technology in Biomedicine and the International Journal of Computer Assisted Radiology and Surgery.
 He is also active in the international research groups of ISBI, MIAR, ITAB and EMBC.